Skip to Content

 Photo via Google Maps

 Dooks Beach is a sheltered, sandy cove.
-More often than not you’ll find yourself alone on the gorgeous sands, and it seems to be somewhat of a hidden gem amongst the many beaches in Kerry.
+More often than not you’ll find yourself alone on the gorgeous sands, and it’s somewhat of a hidden gem amongst the many beaches in Kerry.

 From the cove, you can see the spectacular Inch Beach across the bay, as well as views of the mountainous Dingle Peninsula, and on a clear day you can even see the Blasket Islands off in the distance.

-When the tide is out, you can even walk across the bay over to Reennanallagane Beach, which is good, since it’s even more difficult to find parking for that beach!
+When the tide is out, you can even walk across the bay over to Reennanallagane Beach, which is handy, since it’s even more difficult to find parking for that beach!

 Things to do near Dooks Beach